 Ogola is a Reader/Associate Professor of Journalism at the University of Central Lancashire, UK.
 He is also the university research lead for the media and communication research cluster for the Research Excellence Framework (REF).
 He holds an MA and a PhD from the University of the Witwatersrand, South Africa.
 His current research focuses on the intersection of techno-/politics and journalism and the interface between popular media and popular culture in Africa.
 He has published widely on these areas.
-Some of his publications include Popular Media in Kenyan History (Palgrave, 2017) and The Future of Quality News Journalism: A Cross-Continental Study (Routledge, 2013).
-He is particularly passionate about knowledge production in and by African scholars and is therefore very keen to work with and mentor early career researchers from the continent.
+Some of his publications include Popular Media in Kenyan History (Palgrave, 2017) and The Future of Quality News Journalism: A Cross-Continental Study (Co-edited with Peter Anderson and Michael Williams, Routledge, 2013).
+He is particularly passionate about knowledge production in and by African scholars and is therefore keen to work with and mentor early career researchers from the continent.
 He was previously a journalist at the Standard (Kenya), the Sunday Times (South Africa) and News Africa (UK).

 Dr. Hayes Mabweazara